vuongducphuong/documentation/content/applications/finance/accounting/vendor_bills/invoice_digitization.rst

 **Invoice digitization** is the process of converting paper documents into vendor bill and customer invoice forms in your accounting.

-Odoo uses :abbr:`OCR (optical character recognition)` and artificial intelligence technologies to recognize the content of the documents.
+Leansoft uses :abbr:`OCR (optical character recognition)` and artificial intelligence technologies to recognize the content of the documents.
 Vendor bill and customer invoice forms are automatically created and populated based on the scanned invoices.

 .. seealso::
-   - `Test Odoo's invoice digitization <https://leansoft.vn/app/invoice-automation>`_
+   - `Test Leansoft's invoice digitization <https://leansoft.vn/app/invoice-automation>`_
    - `Leansoft Tutorials: Invoice Digitization with OCR
      <https://leansoft.vn/slides/slide/digitize-bills-with-ocr-1712>`_